Crunch-io/ta-da/content/dev/features/dashboards.md

 +++
 date = "2019-04-08T23:20:47-04:00"
-title = "Customizable dashboards" description = "Crunch dashboards have just had a **major** upgrade.
+title = "Customizable dashboards" news_description = "Crunch dashboards have just had a **major** upgrade.
 Check out all the great customizations you can now make.
-Click here to learn more." weight = 20 tags = ["dashboards"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] labs_only = true
+Click here to learn more." weight = 20 tags = ["dashboards"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] labs_only = true no_profiles = true
 +++